ATProtocol-Community/atprotocommunitywiki/wikijs.md

 ## Change Log

+### March 30th.
+2025

-* March 30th.
-2025: added the bsky post embed code to the header of all pages, see [Natalie's Login](https://wiki.atprotocol.community/en/login-with-atproto) for example.
+Added the bsky post embed code to the header of all pages, see [Natalie's Login](/login-with-atproto) for example.

 ## Installation